LET’S GET STARTED

 Just like the business groups above, a great way to meet venture capitalists is through business conferences.
 You can go to Eventbrite to find some of these conferences to attend.
 You can also look for such organizations as the Los Angeles Venture Association that host these types of events and conferences.

-And also just like the business groups above, you’ll have to actually engage people at these conferences and find ways to add value.
+And also just like the business groups above, you’ll have to engage people at these conferences and find mutually beneficial ways to add value.

 Before you attend, make sure you adequately prepare.
 Tailor your elevator pitch to whatever the specific topic of the conference is.
 Once you’re there, a great strategy is to engage with an existing group of people.

-For a complete list of the venture capital conferences, go here.
+For a complete list of venture capital conferences, check out this list from Preqin.

 4. Use LinkedIn Strategically

 LinkedIn is a great way to connect with new people and treat them as if they’re in your first-degree network.
 It’s easy to connect with almost anyone on LinkedIn.
-In fact, as long as you can figure out someone’s email address, chances are they’ll accept your request.
+As long as you can figure out someone’s email address, chances are they’ll accept your request.

 Once you find their email, connect with them and then send them an Inmail.
 However, you should always focus on adding value first and extracting value second.